YasaswiniMancha/angular_concepts/angular_yt_concepts_andProjects/services/README.md

 Simply we use angular services , to share data and common methods among components whether there is a relationship between components or not.

---> ng generate service servuce_name
+--> ng generate service service_name

 Dependency Injection (DI) in Angular
 ------------------------------------